Submission Workflow

 Not every submission request runs every stage or task.

 submitis the normal front-end submission flow.
 It runs validation, screening, save, dispatch, and finalize work.editExistingupdates an existing submission.
-It validates and saves, but skips screening and dispatch tasks such as notifications and integrations.saveDraftis used for save-and-continue and back-navigation behavior.
+It validates and saves, then can re-run integrations configured to run on front-end or control panel edits in Integrations → Settings → When integrations re-run.
+Notifications, captchas, and spam screening are skipped.saveDraftis used for save-and-continue and back-navigation behavior.
 It saves submission state without validation, spam screening, notifications, or integrations.paymentReplayresumes processing after a payment provider callback.
 It focuses on payment, persistence, dispatch, and response handling.

 When you add a task or listen for a task event, choose a stage that runs in the workflow mode you care about.
 For example, a task added to dispatch will not run when a user only saves a draft.